FFA to serve tri-tip dinner before football games

 FALLBROOK – The Fallbrook High School FFA is once again hosting their famous Tri-Tip BBQ dinners before all home football games.
 This will be the 21st year of serving delicious dinners.

 Dinner will be served from 5:30 to 7 p.m. at the Agriculture department, which is located at the east end of the football field.
-The first home game and dinner is Friday, Aug.
-20. Each meal includes tri-tip, beans, salad, dinner roll and a drink.
+The next home game and dinner is Friday, Aug.
+26. Each meal includes tri-tip, beans, salad, dinner roll and a drink.
 The price for each dinner is $12.

 For more information, call the Ag department at 760-723-6300 ext.
 2508 or just show up.
 This is a fundraiser for FFA leadership development activities throughout the school year.
 All are invited to come and support their nationally recognized FFA and cheer their local football team on to a successful season.